Guide for the EL multi-method system

 To make the EL vocal symbols easy and clear for understanding and memorizing

-2) The bases that represent the five main vowels are called
+2) The bases that represent the five main vowels are called as the pronunciation of each phonetic function.
+(The same as Esperanto)

-adding a vowel as one syllable.
-Also the basis that has a phonetic function is also named relating
+3) The base that represents a consonant is named with the consonant or the close consonant, adding a vowel as one syllable.
+Also the base that has a phonetic function is also named relating with the function when possible.

 The ease of pronunciation is different by the language custom.